 General Submissions for the Print Journal

-Submissions open August 1, 2025 via Submittable!
+Submissions are open August 1 – November 1, 2026 via Submittable!

 Prose submissions: Manuscripts should be double-spaced, right margins not justified; 1,500–7,000 words.
 All nonfiction submissions will be automatically considered for publication in MQR Online.
 All stories accepted for publication will be passed on to a judge as finalists for the $2000 Lawrence Prize.
 There is no additional fee for the prize beyond submission.